Iran, big powers agree to hold more nuclear talks in June

 A significant difference between the two sides is Iran’s insistence on what Jalili called “an undeniable right of the Iranian nation” to enrich uranium.

-“Obviously (that) was not something we were prepared to do,” the official said, echoing the U.S. view that Iran does not automatically have this right under international law because, it argues, Iran is in violation of its obligations under counter-proliferation safeguards.
+“Obviously (that) was not something we were prepared to do,” the official said, echoing the U.S. view that Iran does not automatically have this right under international law because, it argues, Iran has violated obligations under counter-proliferation safeguards by having hidden sensitive nuclear activity from U.N. inspectors in the past.

-The United States and its allies suspect Tehran is trying to develop a nuclear weapons capability and have imposed tough sanctions on Iran’s energy and financial sectors to try to force it to compromise and open up its activities to scrutiny.
+The United States and its allies have imposed tough sanctions on Iran’s energy and financial sectors to try to force it to compromise and open up its nuclear activities to scrutiny.

 EU states are set to introduce a total embargo of Iranian crude oil purchases in July.
-Diplomats say that potentially persuasive measure will not be cancelled unless Tehran takes substantial steps to curb its nuclear activities.
+Diplomats say the measure will not be cancelled unless Tehran acts to rein in enrichment first.

+Iranian Oil Minister Qasem Rostani dismissed the threat of an oil embargo, saying Tehran’s adversaries would suffer more in the form of soaring crude prices.

+“With the absence of Iran’s oil in global markets, something will happen to the global economy that will greatly reduce economic growth of developing and developed countries.
+The world is concerned about this issue today,” Rostami said on Friday.

 The official said sanctions coming into effect in coming weeks would increase leverage on Iran in the negotiations.